How we saved the Loomis Forest

 In 1999, a grassroots campaign called the Loomis Forest Fund succeeded in doing what few thought possible.
 In a mere 12 months, our coalition effort grew to 70 organizations and businesses.
 Marshaled by Conservation Northwest, this partnership raised $16.5 million from private individuals and foundations to permanently protect 25,000 acres of the Loomis State Forest from logging—saving critical habitat for endangered Canada lynx and other wildlife.

-The bulk of the forest acres protected were state trust lands, and the money raised was paid into the trust fund for the schools, compensating the school trust and bolstering education while preserving important habitat and outdoor recreation areas.
+Not only did this campaign preserve important habitat and outdoor recreation areas, but it also bolstered education.
+The bulk of the forest acres protected were state trust lands, and the money raised was paid into the trust fund for schools.

 The funds raised by our campaign fulfilled trust obligations while permanently protecting this unique and critical state forest as the Loomis Natural Resources Conservation Area (which is now managed in two blocks, North and South), ensuring it will continue to provide vital wildlife habitat and excellent outdoor recreation opportunities for future generations.